Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lec_EE_1-4.md

 - Revenues − Expenses = Net profit (Loss)
 - If revenues minus expenses is positive, there has been a profit; if it is negative, a loss has occurred

+### Accounting

+- For Engineered Industries
+- Total revenues = $18,350,000
+- Total expenses = $17,230,000
+- **Net income = Revenues - Expenses**
+  = $18,350,000 - $17,230,000
+  = $1,120,000 before taxes
+($730,000 after taxes)

+- Financial Ratios Derived from Balance Sheet Data
+- **Net Profit Ratio = Net profit/Net sales revenue**
+  - Indicates cost efficiency of operations and firm’s ability to convert sales into profits
+  - Net sales revenue equals sales minus returns and allowances
+    - For Engineered Industries, the net profit ratio is **730,000/18,030,000 = 0.040 = 4.0%**

+- **Interest Coverage Ratio = Total Income/Interest Payments**
+  - Indicates how much revenue must drop to affect the firm’s ability to finance its debt
+  - It should be at least 3.0 for industrial firms
+  - Total income is total revenues minus all expenses except interest payments
+    - Engineered Industries has an interest coverage ratio of **(18,350,000 − 17,110,000)/120,000 = 10.3**